Interpolations of monoidal categories and algebraic structures by invariant theory

 \subsection{The empty structure, and the categories $\Rep(\GL_t(K))$}

 Consider first the empty structure, where $r=0$ and there are no structure tensors.
 In this case the algebra of invariants $\winf$ is just $K[D]$, where $D$ is the dimension invariant.
 Define a one-parameter family of characters by the formula $\chi_t(D) = t$ for every $t\in K$.
 Notice that this is an additive family.
 We have the special collection $C=\{0,1,2,3,4,\ldots\}$.
-In this particular case it holds that $Con^{p,q}=0$ if $p\neq q$, while $Con^{p,p}$ has already finite dimension $p!$, and it is spanned by $L^{(p)}_{\sigma}$ for $\sigma\in S_p$.
+In this particular case it holds that $Con^{p,q}=0$ if $p\neq q$, while $Con^{p,p}$ has already finite rank $p!$ over $\winf=K[D]$, and it has a basis given by $L^{(p)}_{\sigma}$ for $\sigma\in S_p$.
 As a result, the condition for finite dimensionality of the hom-spaces in $\wt{\C}_{\chi_t}$ holds for all $t$, and $\chi_t$ is a good character for every $t$ by Proposition \ref{prop:familymain}.
 For $t=n$, a non-negative integer, we get the category $\Rep(\GL_n(K))$.
 We thus write $\C_{\chi_t} = \Rep(\GL_t(K))$ for every $t\in K$.
+The algebra of good characters in this case is simply $K$.
 This example was given by Deligne in \cite{Deligne3}.